 The Vitamin A derivative helps to promote skin renewal and enhance collagen production working beneath the surface of the skin.
-It’s more of a long game and can take several weeks to see results but it’s a hero of efficient wrinkle reduction.
+It’s more of a long game and can take several weeks to see results but it’s a hero of efficient wrinkle reduction and anti-ageing.
 By stimulating renewal processes in the skin, newer skin cells reach the surface faster helping reverse and prevent the signs of ageing while brightening and smoothing skin.

 HOW TO USE: Use in the PM only.
 Start by using Retinol Serum two nights a week.
 As your skin adjusts to the use of the Retinol, you will be able to slowly increase the frequency of application to nightly, or as many nights as are tolerated.

 NOTE: Retinol can cause irritation when used with Vitamin C, exfoliating acids and Niacinamide Serum so be conscious of your routine when adding in.

 A rich yet lightweight eye cream using Retinol, a derivative of Vitamin A. This ingredient helps to promote skin renewal and enhance collagen production.
 Formulated with 3% VitaleaseTM Stabilised Retinol Compound, it is a slow release formula to help avoid irritation.
 Use as a targeted anti-ageing treatment for fine lines and wrinkles around the mouth area.